itdelatrisu/opsu/README.md

   files within this directory to the replay directory and saves the scores in the scores database.
 Replays can be imported from osu! as well as opsu!.
 * `Natives/`: The native libraries directory.
+* `Temp/`: The temporary files directory.
+Deleted when opsu! exits.

 ## Building
 opsu! is distributed as both a [Maven](https://maven.apache.org/) and